alekseygenerozov/starforge_mult_search/code/README.md

 The script "run_pipeline_all" runs the analysis steps above, and generates pdf files for the figures in the paper.
-The intermediate data tables (described in README_ANALYSIS.MD) are store in directories like:
+The intermediate data tables (described in README_ANALYSIS.MD) are stored in directories with names like the following:

 M2e4_R10/M2e4_R10_S0_T1_B0.1_Res271_n2_sol0.5_1/analyze_multiples_output__TidesFalse_smaoFalse_mult4_ngrid1_hmTrue_ft1.0_coFalse.